 You get three kinds of golf shoes now.

-1. Steel spikes - used by the pros and won't be allowed on majority of standard courses for amateurs - AVOID
+- Steel spikes - used by the pros and won't be allowed on majority of standard courses for amateurs - AVOID - these are banned almost everywhere except for the PGA Tour.

 I played with soft spike golf shoes for 14 years but as someone who suffers from serious stud pressure playing any sport, I ditched them for spikeless as soon as spikeless became a 'thing'.
 Just 18 holes killed my feet in soft spikes - the soles are often very hard and only get softer as you spend more and more money on them.

-Adidas and Skechers make some of the most comfortable spikeless golf shoes around.
+Adidas and Skechers as well as TRUE Linkswear make some of the most comfortable spikeless golf shoes around.
 After 18 holes in massive heat, I'm usually sitting in the club house sipping my beer, feeling fantastic!
 The soles are softer as well as having ample padding in the heel and quarter sections - like wearing trainers.

 While spikeless golf shoes are more comfortable, they look more casual and like sneakers so you won't look like your favorite pro (unless Freddie Couples or Ernie Els are your favorite).
 If you want to look like Jordan Spieth or Dustin Johnson, you'll need to get some soft spike golf shoes.

-When it comes to socks, you want to get white socks like these Nike ones that go up near your ankles.
+When it comes to socks, you want to get white socks like these Nike socks.

 If you're like me, getting a little thin on top or just don't want to get burnt, there are numerous options for headwear.
 Here are some hats you can use: